12 Things That Will Disappear From Classrooms In The Next 12 Years

 But that doesn’t mean change isn’t happening (e.g., flipped classrooms, BYOD, maker movement), and that more isn’t on the way.
-So below I’ve collected a list of those ‘things’ most likely to see disappear from the classroom over the next 12 years, with technology, and technology-based thinking being the catalysts for change.
+So below I’ve collected a list of those ‘things’ most likely to see disappear from the classroom over the next 12 years, with technology and technology-based thinking being the catalysts for change.
 12 years isn’t really very long, but the pace of change isn’t linear.
-The difference between 2004 and today will likely be surpassed by today and 2028.
+The difference between twelve years ago and today will likely be surpassed by today and twelve years from now.

 Not sure how technology is going to work this one out, especially in a classroom, but blockchain tech, QR codes, the cloud, and facial recognition are all examples of new thinking.

 20 years from now, computer labs may be replaced by Maker Labs and classrooms will become more like Google Rooms/computer labs.
 (See: 20 Classroom Setups That Promote Thinking.)
 For now, the idea of one or two rooms full of computers is slowly being replaced by laptop carts and Google Chromebooks.

-Less sure about this one.
-Clearly millenials and generation Z think differently about gender than boomers and generation X, but it’s less clear how that change ‘sticks’ as they begin having families and switching jobs and dealing–as a culture–with social change, increasing globalization, and so on.
+Clearly, millennials and generation Z think differently about gender than boomers and generation X, but it’s less clear how that change ‘sticks’ as they begin having families and switching jobs and dealing–as a culture–with social change, increasing globalization, and so on.
 It may be a bit premature to say gender labels will outright disappear, for example–or that ‘people will become color-blind to race’–but some kind of change seems to be happening.

 Knowledge and information are being increasingly organized in new ways.
-Organic search, social referrals, blogs, RSS-based ‘digital magazines’ like feedly and Flipboard) blogs, and other technologies are becoming the new normal for content organization.
+Organic search, social referrals, blogs, RSS-based ‘digital magazines’ like Feedly, apps like Flipgrid), and other technologies are becoming the new normal for content organization.
 Books (still seem to be) by far the standard for organizing ideas, but as even what we think of as a ‘book’ changes, new forms for how we organize content will likely emerge as well.

-As long as the teacher is the front of the room–or the center–content is secondary, and students ancillary.
+As long as the teacher is the front of the room–or the center–content is secondary and students are, too.
 Technology allows students to directly interact with ‘filtered’ (e.g., textbooks and handpicked essays and librarian-selected picture books) and ‘unfiltered’ content (e.g., YouTube, Google, etc.) social networks, peer groups, digital archives of their own work, experts in the community, mentors, and more.

-And as the daily interactions students have shift from teachers and ‘elbow partners’ to the world itself, rows of desks no longer do the trick.
+And as the daily interactions with students have shifted from teachers and ‘elbow partners’ to the world itself, rows of desks no longer do the trick.

 These may already be disappearing in your school.
 ‘Good riddance’ I say, but sometimes I wonder if things weren’t easier to find in filing cabinets than on Evernote.